Solid vs Polyurethane Motor Mounts: Does Material Matter?

 Since there is strong metal-to-metal contact in a solid-mount arrangement, it results in poor NVH reduction, as they flex very little.

-But on the bright side, this setup is the most efficient when it comes to energy transfer between the engine and chassis.
+But on the bright side, this setup is the most efficient for energy transfer between the engine and chassis.
 So, unsurprisingly, it’s a common sight in track builds and even some supercars.

 But as you can tell, there are pros and cons to using this type of motor mount.
 Here are a few pros to begin with: